QuChunhe/study/SoftwareArtchitecture.md

 Asynchronous Completion Token：
+The Asynchronous Completion Token design pattern allows an application to demultiplex and process efficiently the responses of asynchronous operations it invokes on services.

+Acceptor-Connector：
+The Acceptor-Connector design pattern decouples the connection and initialization of cooperating peer services in a networked system from the processing performed by the peer services after they are connected and initialized.

 The C10K problem (Concurrently handle 10,000 connections.)
 1. Event-Driven Programming: This involves organizing the server so that it reacts to events (like the arrival of a new connection or the receipt of data) instead of maintaining a thread for each connection.
 The server essentially “waits” for events and reacts as they occur.